RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Experiments

 \section{Experiments}

-In our experiments, we aim to answer the following questions: \textbf{Q1:} How does IDSL perform compared with existing indoor scene generation methods in terms of controllability, visual quality, and physical plausibility? \textbf{Q2:} Does IDSL effectively enhance the alignment between multi-modal inputs and generated 3D layouts? \textbf{Q3:} How critical are the individual components of IDSL to the overall controllability and generation quality?
+In our experiments, we aim to answer the following questions: \textbf{Q1:} How does RoomPilot perform compared with existing indoor scene generation methods in terms of controllability, visual quality, and physical plausibility? \textbf{Q2:} Does RoomPilot effectively enhance the alignment between multi-modal inputs and generated 3D layouts? \textbf{Q3:} How critical are the individual components of RoomPilot to the overall controllability and generation quality?